5 .continuity of. cells

 2. Crossing over

-Crossing over takes place during prophase I
+crossing over occurs during prophase I

 Point where chromosomes cross over are called chiasmata (chiasma – singular)